ccoutant/dwarf-locations/005-locations-on-stack.md

 > Execution of the DWARF expression of a `DW_AT_location` attribute may
 > pop elements from the stack and/or push values or locations onto the
 > stack.
 Execution returns to the point following the call when the end
 > of the attribute is reached.
-Values and location descriptions on the
+Values and locations on the
 > stack at the time of the call may be used as parameters by the called
 > expression, and elements (values or locations) left on the stack by
 > the called expression may be used as return values by prior agreement